 - Have you had it checked by a colleague/peer?
-If not, ask someone to read and offer feedback.
+If not, ask someone to read it and offer feedback

-It’s only for potential employers, job applications, isn’t it?
+It’s only for potential employers, and job applications, isn’t it?

 No- it’s also for yourself- a reminder of where you are now and what you might do going forward.
 Even in times of economic stability and job security, you may consider where else you could go in terms of your career progression.

-A CV is a useful reminder of your achievements so far and may inspire you to undertake something new.
-If sudden change forces you to consider where to go next, your updated CV will be a very helpful friend.
+A CV is a useful reminder of your achievements and may inspire you to undertake something new.
+If sudden change forces you to consider where to go next, your updated CV will be a beneficial friend.